-- Two members (one of whom is the advisor) must be members of MCDB&G. - The third member of the committee must be a graduate faculty member in another graduate program - One of the two members must have their primary academic appointment in a department other than that in which the student's advisor is based, i.e. GCD, BMBB.
+- Two members (one of whom is the advisor) must be members of MCDB&G. - The third member of the committee must be a graduate faculty member in another graduate program

 Time limit for earning degree

 All requirements for the master's degree must be completed and the degree awarded within the shorter of five calendar years after initial enrollment in the graduate program or the more restrictive time frame specified by the program.